-Chiropractic care is considered generally safe throughout pregnancy and all Chiropractors receive training in the care of pregnant women.
+Chiropractic care is generally considered safe throughout pregnancy, and all chiropractors receive training in the care of pregnant women.
 Many chiropractors are actively involved in providing chiropractic care for pregnant women and for women who are trying to conceive.

 Chiropractic care helps in the maintenance of a healthy pregnancy from before the conception until after the delivery.
 During the first trimester, it can be used to alleviate the symptoms of morning sickness and nausea.
 As the pregnancy progresses and the expectant mother experiences weight gain, Chiropractic care can be useful in relieving pain in the back, neck and joints.